-The microwave oven must be grounded.
-In the event of an electrical short circuit, grounding reduces the risk of electric shock by providing an escape wire for the electric current.
-The microwave oven is equipped with a cord having a grounding wire with a grounding plug.
-The plug must be plugged into an outlet that is properly installed and grounded.
+This appliance must be grounded.
+If an electrical short circuit occurs, grounding reduces the risk of electric shock by providing an escape wire for the electric current.
+The cord for this appliance has a grounding wire with a grounding plug.
+Put the plug into an outlet that is properly installed and grounded.

-WARNING - Improper grounding can result in a risk of electric shock.
+WARNING - If you use the grounding plug improperly, you risk electric shock.

-Consult a qualified electrician if you do not understand the grounding instructions or if you wonder whether the appliance is properly grounded.
+Ask a qualified electrician if you do not understand the grounding instructions or if you wonder whether the appliance is properly grounded.

 Because this appliance fits under the cabinet, it has a short power-supply cord.
 See the separate Installation Instructions for directions on placing the cord properly.
 Keep the electrical power cord dry and do not pinch or crush it in any way.